 Lingering Garden or Liu Yuan — Brilliant Qing Style Suzhou Garden

-What is Lingering Garden?
+What Is Lingering Garden?

-Lingering Garden or Liu Yuan in Suzhou is an exceptional representative of the classical private Southern Style garden of the Qing Dynasty (1636 — 1912).
+Lingering Garden, or Liu Yuan in Suzhou, is an exceptional representative of the classical private Southern Style garden of the Qing Dynasty (1636 — 1912).

-Besides, the garden is also renowned for its brilliant use of beautiful natural stones from Taihu Lake, a valuable decorative material in Chinese culture.
+Besides, the garden is renowned for its brilliant use of beautiful natural stones from Taihu Lake, a valuable decorative material in Chinese culture.

-Artful Rockeries of Lingering Garden, Photo by Ying Zhigang.
+Artful Rockeries, Photo by Ying Zhigang.

-History and name changes of the Lingering Garden.
+History and Name Changes of the Lingering Garden.

-He named his masterpiece as Eastern Garden or Dong Yuan, which was once quite famous for its beauty, and had been recorded and eulogized by many intellectuals.
+He named his masterpiece Eastern Garden or Dong Yuan, which was once quite famous for its beauty, and had been recorded and eulogized by many intellectuals.

 The garden gradually fell into disuse after Xu Taishi passed away.

-Liu Shu carved many famous poems and articles, including his work, on the walls of a long corridor, and placed more valuable Taihu Lake stones in this garden.
+Liu Shu carved many famous poems and articles, including his work, on the walls of a long corridor and placed more valuable Taihu Lake stones in this garden.

-Since then, the garden has become more famous for its artful rocks, and people named it the Liu's Garden.
+Since then, the garden has become more famous for its artful rocks, and people named it Liu's Garden.